JocaPC/jquery-view-engine/docs/index.md

 -   **Cross-browser** - it is based on JQuery library, so it will work on any browser that is supported by JQuery.
 -   **Small** - 1.2KB minified.

 There are no frameworks, or custom templating syntax.
-Just write the standard/plan HTML code that you want to show in the browser, take your JavaScript object that contains data and bind them.
+Just write the standard/plan HTML code that you want to show in the browser, take your JavaScript object that contains the data, and just bind them toghether.

-> This might be perfect choice if you are using some templates such as [bootstrap](https://getbootstrap.com).
-You can take original templates from bootstrap examples, place them in your page and just bind data to them without any modification in the original template code.
+> This might be a perfect choice if you are using some templates such as [bootstrap](https://getbootstrap.com).
+You can take the original templates from the bootstrap examples, place them into your page and just bind the data to the vews without any modification in the original template code.

 **JOVN** is something that I see as the right way to design client-side view engine from the **front-end developer perspective**.
-I believe that a view engine needs to be simple and easy to learn because it is not an *equation solver*, it should handle all tedious rules for binding that we constantly use in the scripts, and it should make our life easier.
+I believe that a view engine needs to be simple and easy to learn, it should handle all tedious rules for binding that we constantly use in the scripts, should not force us to mess wti the HTML template code, and it should make our life easier.

 First, you need a plain HTML that represents a template:
 ```html